publiccodenet/about/activities/communication/communication-remote-first.md

 As we aim to work remote-first, and a lot of our work with codebase communities happens remotely, here are some tips on communication in a remote-first environment.

-## Questioning video-call as default.
+## Questioning video-call as default

 This is definitely down to individual preferences, but video calls may be more taxing on the eyes and require more points to pay attention to.